-We understand that Temporo-mandibular disorder (TMD or TMJ as it’s commonly called) is very complicated to the general public.
-One could have read different materials, visited different practitioners and received very different opinions.
-We hope to explain TMD in layman’s terms, and hopefully this page can be helpful to you.
+We understand that Temporo-mandibular joint disorder (TMD or TMJ as it’s commonly called) is complicated for the general public.
+Patients could have read different materials, visited different practitioners and received very different opinions.
+We hope to explain TMD in layman’s terms, the way we understand it from learning and treating patients for decades, and hopefully this page can be helpful to you.

 With years of experience seeing TMD patients, the most common routes where patients come to visit us are:

 - Headaches or facial pain referral by MD/ENT where they ruled out sinus or other facial or neurological issues

 - Self-referral or professional referral when patients experience painful jaw joint clicks or TMJ clicks